๐Ÿ‡ธ๐Ÿ‡ธ South Sudan visa for Canadians

 South Sudan visa, the full picture

-Who walks in visa-free?
+Who walks in visa-free (and who definitely doesn't)

 How long can you actually stay?

-Working remotely on a tourist stamp?
+Working remotely on a tourist visa?

-What's new with South Sudan's visas?
+What's new in South Sudan's visa world?

 How other passports enter South Sudan